CaRLi-V: Camera-RADAR-LiDAR Point-Wise 3D Velocity Estimation: Abstract

 \section{Abstract}

-Accurate point-wise velocity estimation in 3D is crucial for robot interaction with non-rigid, dynamic agents, such as humans, enabling robust performance in path planning, collision avoidance, and object manipulation in dynamic environments.
-To this end, this paper proposes a novel RADAR, LiDAR, and camera fusion pipeline for point-wise 3D velocity estimation named CaRLi-V. This pipeline leverages raw RADAR measurements to create a novel RADAR representation, the velocity cube, which densely represents radial velocities within the RADAR's field-of-view.
+Accurate point-wise velocity estimation in 3D is crucial for robot interaction with non-rigid\revisiondelete{,} dynamic agents, \revisiondelete{such as humans, }enabling robust performance in path planning, collision avoidance, and object manipulation in dynamic environments.
+To this end, this paper proposes a novel RADAR, LiDAR, and camera fusion pipeline for point-wise 3D velocity estimation named CaRLi-V. This pipeline leverages raw RADAR measurements to create a novel RADAR representation, the velocity cube, which densely \revisionchange{represents }{encodes RADAR} radial velocities\revisiondelete{ within the RADAR's field-of-view}.
 By combining the velocity cube for radial velocity extraction, optical flow for tangential velocity estimation, and LiDAR for point-wise range measurements through a closed-form solution, our approach can produce 3D velocity estimates for a dense array of points.
-Developed as an open-source ROS2 package\footnote{\url{https://github.com/Soldann/CaRLi-V} }, CaRLi-V has been field-tested against a custom dataset and proven to produce low velocity error metrics relative to ground truth, enabling point-wise velocity estimation for robotic applications.\looseness-1
+Developed as an open-source ROS2 package\footnote{\url{https://github.com/Soldann/CaRLi-V} }, CaRLi-V has been field-tested \revisionchange{against }{on} a custom dataset \revisiondelete{and proven to produce low velocity error metrics relative to ground truth, enabling point-wise velocity estimation for robotic applications }\revisionadd{and achieves low velocity error metrics relative to ground truth while outperforming state-of-the-art scene flow methods}.\looseness-1